 The Environmental Protection Officers will also provide assistance and advice in regards to other matters relating to a wide range of animals.

-If you would like more information on any of these issues, please contact the Environmental Health Service.
+If you would like more information on any of these issues, please contact us.

-If you have any concerns that animals may be in danger, or being abused or cruelly treated you are advised to contact the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) telephone number 03000 999 999
+If you have any concerns that animals may be in danger, is being abused or cruelly treated you should contact the Scottish SPCA on 03000 999 999.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB